gfontenot/website-source-hakyll/README.md

 ### Dependencies ###

-You'll need to have `stack` and `ghc` installed.
-If you're on OS X, you can do that with homebrew:
+You'll need to have `stack` installed.
+If you're on OS X, you can do that with
+homebrew:

 ```
 % brew update
 % brew install haskell-stack
 ```

-It's going to take a while.

 Once you have that installed, you can run `bin/setup` to install the app dependencies.